atomdog/listening_post/documentation.md

 # intro
-listening_post is a framework to monitor political speech online.
+* THE REPOSITORY IS NOT CLEAN OF CREDENTIALS.
+BEFORE YOU MAKE THIS PUBLIC CHECK DILIGENTLY FOR LEFTOVER PLAINTEXT PASSWORDS. * listening_post is a framework to monitor political speech online.
 Current inputs include Twitter, Youtube, and GMail.
 These are fed into a common analysis engine.

 you should follow the documentation from inputs to analysis, in order, to get things started. do not configure things out of order, it will not work.